neilh10/ModularSensors/a/samd_log_display_mmw/ReadMe.md

 The 4 temperature probes pluge into the right hand socket The 1 Temperature/humidity plugs into the left hand socket

+When built - lookfor firmware.uif2 can be found in ModularSensors\a\samd_log_display_mmw\.pio\build\seeed_wio_terminal This can be dropped on the Wio Terminal USB boot disk

-The per site UUIDs are added in a ms_cfg.ind file that is on the uSD.
+The per site UUIDs are added in a ms_cfg.ini file that is on the uSD.

 This program is based on logging_to_MMW